 Using the DALL·E mini output as the basis for computing compression rather than the input image which could be arbitrarily large, we have 256×256×8×3 bits output = 1,572,864 bits to represent the output image raw.

 WebP “low quality” compressing the 256×256 image yields a file of 146,080 bits or 10.77:1 compression.

 My technique yields a compressed representation of 174 bits or 9,039:1 compression.
 DALL·E 2‘s 1024×1024 output size should yield 144,624:1 compression.

 This is not a photograph.
 This is Dall-E 2’s 25,165,824 bit (raw) interpretation of the 174 bit text “a cat sitting on top of a wooden bench” which was derived by a different AI from the original image.

 So just for comparison, lets consider how much we can compress the original image, resizing to 32×21 pixels and, say, webp, to 580 bytes.

-Even being generous and using the original file’s 7,111,400 bytes such that this blancmange of an image represents 12,261:1 compression, 12× worse compression than our novel technique, it is hard to argue that this is a better representation of the original image than our AI-based semantic codebook compression achieved.
+Even being generous and using the original file’s 7,111,400 bytes such that this blancmange of an image represents 12,261:1 compression, it is still 12× worse compression than our novel technique, it is hard to argue that this is a better representation of the original image than our AI-based semantic codebook compression achieved.